 The animated, carnival-esque tailgate party of Slurb loops and stutters like a vinyl record stuck in a groove.
 Slurb—a word that collapses “slum” and “suburb”—encapsulates a dreamy ode to the rise of slime, a watery future in which jellyfish have dominion.

-Facts of the ocean’s radical changes in acidity and oxygen levels form the backbone of the animation; overfishing, dumping, and the heating of ocean currents have already triggered reversions toward a primordial sea.
+There is a history of satirical illustration, epitomized by French caricaturist J.J.Grandville in the 19th century, in which animal-headed humans are deployed in the telling of troubling social narratives.
+Slurb is that kind of cartoon.
+Facts of the ocean’s radical changes in acidity and oxygen levels form the backbone of the animation; overfishing, dumping, and climate change’s heating of ocean currents have already triggered a reversion toward a primordial sea in parts of the ocean larger than the state of Texas.
 Slurb’s surface is inspired by fictions, like J.G.
 Ballard’s prescient 1962 novel Drowned World, in which inhabitants of a flooded world feel the tug of the sun, and dream of a return to their amniotic past.
-And yet nothing is fiction (although everything is hybrid): all the source material for the piece is taken from YouTube, nature footage sites, and Google searches.

 Streaming Museum has presented Slurb in the exhibition series at Digital Art @Google, We Write This To You From The Distant Future in 2010, and in international public space locations in Streaming Museum's network.
 In 2015 and 2017 it was exhibited in A View From The Cloud at Dag Hammarskjold Plaza - "the Gateway to the United Nations" and the UN Church Center.
 Slurb is featured in the UN 75th anniversary issue of Centerpoint Now, "Are we there yet?", the publication of World Council of Peoples for the United Nations, co-produced with Streaming Museum.